KenjiTet/MA2-Kenji-Aymeric-Data-Viz/README.md

 This project uses data visualization techniques to present complex information in a clear and concise manner, allowing users to explore and analyze the data in an interactive and engaging way.

+# Problematic

+The need to understand the relationships and collaborations between actors and directors in the film industry is the problem that this project seeks to address.
+There is a wealth of information available about movies and their creators, but effectively analyzing and comprehending this information can be difficult.
+This project explores and visualizes the relationships and collaborations between actors and directors in an interactive and intuitive manner.

+The primary goal of the project is to assist users in understanding the relationships and collaborations between actors and directors, as well as the films they worked on together.
+The interactive graph allows users to explore the data in a dynamic and engaging manner, with the option to filter by date and genre, making it easier to analyze and comprehend the information presented.

+This project can facilitate new discoveries and insights in the field of film studies by providing a clear and concise representation of the data.

 # Dataset
 [Actor and Movie Dataset](https://github.com/KenjiTet/MA2-Kenji-Aymeric-Data-Viz/tree/main/Dataset/actorfilms.csv)